Code-With-Ram/DirStruct/README.md

 # create_file

 n - no of directory to traverse
-d nd - no of children in each directory while traversing
+d - no of children in each directory while traversing
 k - no of children in last directory after traversing
 O(nd) + o(k)